katrinalythgoe/RakaiHIV/README.md

 # RakaiHIV
-code and additional figures for HIV-1 evolutionary analysis in Rakai cohort
+Scripts and BEAST xml files for HIV-1 evolutionary analysis in Rakai cohort